 The effective tax rate decreased by 14.0% for the year ended December 31, 2018 when compared to 2017 primarily due to the impact of the Tax Cuts and Jobs Act (the "Act"), which was enacted on December 22, 2017.
 The Act reduced the U.S. federal corporate tax rate from 35% to 21%, requires companies to pay a transition tax on earnings of certain foreign subsidiaries that were previously tax deferred and creates new taxes on certain foreign sourced earnings.
 The reduction to the U.S. tax rate results in revaluing deferred tax liabilities.
 At December 31, 2017, the Company had not completed its accounting for the tax effects of the enactment of the Act.
 However, the Company made a reasonable estimate on the effects of the transition tax and recognized a provisional amount of \$2.4 million which was included as a component of income tax expense from continuing operations.
 The Company was also required to revalue its deferred tax liabilities to reflect the new U.S. federal corporate income tax rate from the Act which resulted in the recognition of an estimated tax benefit of \$4.2 million in 2017.
 At December 31, 2018, the Company completed its accounting for the tax effects of the enactment of the Act.
-As a result, the Company recorded a tax benefit of \$0.7 million for the final accounting for the transition tax and a tax benefit of \$0.5 million resulting from the completion of the tax effects of the enactment of the Act was a tax benefit of \$3.0 million.
+As a result, the Company recorded a tax benefit of \$0.7 million for the final accounting for the transition tax and a tax benefit of \$0.5 million resulting from the completion of the accounting related to the revaluation of its net deferred tax liabilities utilizing the new U.S. federal corporate income tax rate.
+The impact of the tax effects for the enactment of the Act was a tax benefit of \$3.0 million.
 The foreign tax effects of the transition tax was based on our total post-1986 earnings and profits that we previously deferred from U.S. income taxes.
-No additional income taxes have been provided for any remaining undistributed foreign earnings not subject to the transition tax or any additional outside basis difference inherent in these entities as these amounts continue to be indefinitely reinvested in foreign operations.
+No additional income taxes have been provided for any remaining undistributed foreign earnings not subject to the transition tax or any additional outside basis difference inherent in these entities as these amounts continue to be indefinitely reinvested in foreign oper